-Patients are usually seen within 7 days.
+Private patients are usually seen within 1-2 days.
 Emergency consultations for acute injuries and sports professionals may be seen the same day at an additional cost.

 Please bring your referral letter, if this has not been sent directly.
 Please also bring with you details of your insurance policy and authorisation codes.

 The consultation is tailored to your condition.
-Usually there is plenty of time to allow for a thorough history, examination and comprehensive discussion of the management options.
-In general new patient consultations last 20-30 minutes, follow-up consultations last 10-15 minutes.
+There is plenty of time to allow for a thorough history, examination and comprehensive discussion of the management options.
+In general, new patient consultations last 20-30 minutes, follow-up consultations last 10-15 minutes.
 If more time is required, Mr Naqui will endeavour to allow for this.

 Mr Naqui is recognised as a provider by all the leading insurance companies.
 The costs of consultations sit within the guidelines and are usually covered by your insurer.
 In a few cases there may be an ‘excess’ that your policy requires you to pay.
 Please Contact the secretary for any further assistance.